Westmoor Primary School

 As well as the half termly in school progress meetings, Education Health and Care Plans (was previously a Statement of Special Educational Needs) will be annually reviewed by class teachers, mutli-agency professionals and the SENDCo to allow additional needs to be met.

-Children who are on SEN Support (was previously School Action and School Action Plus) and their families will have up to three opportunities throughout the academic year for a review meeting.
+Children who are on SEN Support (was previously School Action and School Action Plus) and their families will have opportunities throughout the academic year for a review meeting.

 Families are also signposted to services / organisations through the Local Offer.

 "A good staff team who work together to achieve the best outcomes for my son."

 Behaviour and anti-bullying policies are regularly reviewed with a focus on how they affect pupils’ with special educational needs or disabilities.

 Other useful documents such as our Special Educational Needs and Inclusion Policy are also available on the school website.

 The school’s self-evaluation process will look at teaching and learning for pupils with special educational needs and disabilities.

 All school-related activities are evaluated in terms of their benefit to the learning and inclusion of pupils with special educational needs and disabilities.